terjanq/Easter-xss-challenge/README.md

 If the equation `/##/.source+identifier<location.hash+/0/.source` is satisfied then `top.x.i_0.location++` triggers, then `t.j` throws an exception preventing further execution of all the following expressions.
 Else, the next expression is tested until the equation is satisfied.
 That way exactly one call is made for every character.

-Check out [http://terjanq.me/l-solution.html](http://terjanq.me/l-solution.html) ([source](https://github.com/terjanq/Easter-xss-challenge/blob/main/naive-solution.html)) to see the PoC in action.
+Check out [easterxss.terjanq.me/l-solution.html](https://easterxss.terjanq.me/l-solution.html) ([source](https://github.com/terjanq/Easter-xss-challenge/blob/main/naive-solution.html)) to see the PoC in action.
 This solution was enough to solve the challenge while respecting all the rules.

 ## Let's go faster
 The solution with using `location++` is dependent on the network speed and for people with a slower connection, 10 seconds might not be enough to finish execution (though it takes less than 3s for me).
 To remove network jitter I came up with a neat technique that instead does `name++`.
 For example, `top.poc.i_3.name++` would change the iframe's name to `NaN`.

 ### But how to detect the name change?
-The name change can be detected through repeatedly, for each iframe, checking if every iframe is still accessible via `window['i_[char]']`.
+The name change can be detected through repeatedly checking if every iframe is still accessible via `window['i_[char]']`.
 If it is not, that means that `top.poc.i_[char].name++` was called.
 All that is left is to restore the iframe via injecting a new iframe with the original name and remove the changed one for performance benefits.

-This was implemented in [https://easterxss.terjanq.me/n-solution.html](https://easterxss.terjanq.me/n-solution.html) ([source](https://github.com/terjanq/Easter-xss-challenge/blob/main/n-solution.html))
+This was implemented in [easterxss.terjanq.me/n-solution.html](https://easterxss.terjanq.me/n-solution.html) ([source](https://github.com/terjanq/Easter-xss-challenge/blob/main/n-solution.html))

 ## Dark Arts solution
 It's also possible to solve the challenge without any popups nor iframes.
 The trick is really neat and relies on smuggling the data into `top.name`.